cloudsoft/brooklyn-terraform/README.md

 ### Terraform Resources

-Each resource that Terraform manages corresponds to an entity represented in Apache Brooklyn as a child of the Terraform Configuration entity.
+Each resource that Terraform manages corresponds to an entity represented in AMP as a child of the Terraform Configuration entity.

 Resources can be grouped in AMP configuring a`org.apache.brooklyn.entity.group.DynamicGroup`  with a `io.cloudsoft.terraform.predicates.TerraformDiscoveryPredicates` that provided a criteria based on which resources should be grouped(e.g. resource type).